ailabstw/EchocardiographyQC/README.md

 ## Introduction

-This repository contains three **Microsoft WINDOWS** executable for echocardiography quality control.
+This repository contains three **Microsoft WINDOWS** executable for echocardiography quality control. **Please turn off the antivirus software to execute inference tool**
 1. `dicom-preprocess-1.0.0.exe`: Preprocessing tool that takes in DICOMs and outputs JPEG Images and Metadata for `dicom-inferrer-1.0.0.exe`
 2. `dicom-inferrer-1.0.0.exe`: Inference tool that takes in echocardiography and outputs corresponding quality information.
 3. `report-viewer-1.0.0.exe`: Viewer tool that takes in the output of inference tool for better analysis.